What are solar roof tiles?

 How do solar tiles integrate with a roof?

-Solar roof tiles are built into the structure of the roof itself, ensuring that they will blend in as much as possible.
-This means it isn’t possible to integrate solar roof tiles into an existing roof, it’s only a viable option for new build projects or if replacing an entire roof.
+They are built into the structure of the roof itself, ensuring that they will blend in as much as possible.
+This means it isn’t possible to integrate them into an existing roof, it’s only a viable option for new build projects or if replacing an entire roof.

 The installation process